railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

     for the customer or the supplier.
     You do this after you have subcontracted the assembly of a product to a supplier, for example.

-In the routing you must show the list of operations that must be done.
-Each operation must be done at a workcenter and possess a number of hours and/or cycles be done.
+In the routing, you have to show the list of operations that has to be done.
+Each operation has to be done at a workcenter and should include a number of hours and/or cycles to be done.

 Impact on the Production Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The routings are then attached to the bills of materials which are then also used to generate product order.
+The routings are then attached to the bills of materials which are also used to generate production orders.
 On a production order you will find assembly operations for manufacture on the :guilabel:`Work Orders` tab.

 .. figure:: images/mrp_production_workorder.png